Modern AI Architecture

 Step 1: Indexing (Preparation)

-- Break documents into small chunks.
+- Break documents into small chunks. (many ways to do that)

 - Convert chunks to vectors and store in Vector DB.